Your Own Personal Reality

 And we think everyone else would believe what we believe if only we could explain it to them clearly.

 Two people stand shoulder-to-shoulder observing a scene.

 One person sees pain and injustice and despair.

 The other sees opportunity and purpose and adventure.

 The first person sees the second as an impractical dreamer.

-The second sees the first as a complaining pessimist.
+The second sees the first as a whining pessimist.

 Twice a week for the past several weeks, Ray Bard has been sending out clusters of about 20 quotes to more than 1,000 quote judges so that we might help him score their impact.
 Last week, Ray told us something every ad writer knows.

-If your message has the power to move people, you can be certain that it won’t move everyone in the hoped-for direction.
-If you’re not prepared to smile your way through negative backlash from well-meaning friends, employees and associates, you’re never going to craft a message that will pierce the clutter of this over-communicated world.
+If your message has the power to move people, you can be sure that it won’t move everyone in the same direction.
+If you’re not prepared to smile your way through negative backlash from well-meaning customers, friends, employees and associates, you’re never going to have a message that will pierce the clutter of this over-communicated world.